-I am Senior Lecturer in Sociology, Senior Fellow of the Higher Education Academy, and Cluster Lead for BA programmes in Childhood & Youth, Criminology, and Sociology; and MA programmes in Criminology and Sociology in the School of Social Sciences at Liverpool Hope University.
+I am Senior Lecturer in Sociology, Senior Fellow of the Higher Education Academy, and Subject Head for Sociology in the School of Social Sciences at Liverpool Hope University.
 Previously (2013-2014), I taught within the School of Government at Plymouth University, and prior to that (2008-2012), was Associate Professor in Sociology, head of the Sociology subject group in a combined Department of Archaeology and Sociology, and Director of the Center for Death Education & Bioethics at the University of Wisconsin-La Crosse, USA.
 Between 1996-2005 I taught Sociology at the Universities of Warwick, Leicester and Coventry.

 I have a PhD in Sociology from the University of Warwick (2004); an MA in Social & Political Thought, also from the University of Warwick (1999); and a BA in Applied Sociology (First Class Hons.) from the University of Leicester (1996).